Can They Compete? Cost Competitiveness of Non-Light-Water Reactors for Heat and Power Supply in a Decarbonized European Energy System: Methodology

 \section{Methodology}

-The following section describes the methodology used to assess the economic viability of non-light water reactors in a future European energy system.
+The following section describes the methodology used to assess the potential of non-LWR concepts in a future European energy system.
 First, we introduce the applied energy system model.
-Then, we motivate the selection of four reactor technologies for our application based on previous sections, and finally, we describe our cost assumptions, also based on previously discussed analyes.
+Then, we motivate the selection of four reactor technologies for our application based on previous sections, and finally, we describe our cost assumptions based on our vast cost analysis.